 - 2.1 In determining the pay and remuneration of all of its employees, the Council will comply with all relevant employment legislation.
-This includes the - a) Equality Act 2010 - b) Part Time Employment (Prevention of Less Favourable Treatment) Regulations 2000 - c) Agency Workers Regulations 2010 and where relevant, the - d) Transfer of Undertakings (Protection of Earnings) Regulations - 2.2 In respect of the Equal Pay requirements contained within the Equality Act, the Council is currently working to ensure that there is no pay discrimination within its pay structures and that all pay differentials can be objectively justified.
-The introduction of a new pay and grading system in September 2013, following the conclusion of the job evaluation project, an equality impact assessment and a Collective Agreement with the three recognised trade unions enables the Council to ensure that remuneration is appropriate for the requirements, demands and responsibilities of roles at an individual post level as well as in relative terms across all posts.
+This includes the - a) Equality Act 2010 - b) Part Time Employment (Prevention of Less Favourable Treatment) Regulations 2000 - c) Agency Workers Regulations 2010 and where relevant, the - d) Transfer of Undertakings (Protection of Earnings) Regulations - 2.2 In respect of the Equal Pay requirements contained within the Equality Act, the Council must ensure that there is no pay discriminationwithin its pay structures and that all pay differentials can be objectively justified.
+The introduction of a new pay and grading system in September 2013, following the conclusion of the job evaluation project, an equality impact assessment and a Collective Agreement with the three recognised trade unions enabled the Council to ensure that remuneration is appropriate for the requirements, demands and responsibilities of roles at an individual post level as well as in relative terms across all posts.
+A further EIA conducted in September 2016 confirmed that the Council's pay and grading system continues to conform in this regard.